 Getting ready for cold weather

-There are a number of protective measures you can consider taking to help prepare your property for the cold conditions:
+There are a number of preventative measures you can take to help prepare your property for colder environments:

-• Check that heating systems work well and set to maintain a minimum temperature of 4°C.
+• Check that heating systems work and set them to maintain a minimum temperature of 4°C. You may even want to look for a temperature-controlled warehouse to maximise reliability.

-• To keep a constant check on temperature, place thermometers in hard-to-heat areas housing vulnerable equipment (e.g., near sprinkler systems).
+• To keep a constant check on the temperature, place thermometers in hard-to-heat areas, as well as those housing vulnerable equipment (e.g., near sprinkler systems).

-• Consider consulting with neighbours if there are shared gutters, drains, roofs and circulation spaces to ensure the whole site is properly protected.
+• Consider consulting with neighbours if there are shared gutters, drains, roofs, or circulation spaces to ensure the whole site is properly protected.

 • Appoint a dedicated individual or team to monitor weather forecasts.